Dr.

 "The

-priest or ritual, not through any philosophical knowledge
+through any dogma, priest or ritual, not through any philosophical

-of the contents of his own mind, through observation
+contents of his own mind, through observation and not through

 In